-In After Effects, you can work in 8-bpc, 16-bpc or 32bpc color mode for each project; 16-bpc and 32-bpc color modes are available only in After Effects Professional.
-Many effects support 16 and 32 bits per channel (see Color depth and effects).
+In After Effects, you can work in 8-bpc, 16-bpc or 32- bpc color mode for each project.
+Many effects support 16 and 32 bits per channel.

 Even if your output is 8-bpc (Millions Of Colors), you can obtain better rendering quality by having the project (or render) color depth set at 16-bpc or 32-bpc because of the added precision achieved by calculating color values at higher bit depths.